gnolang/gno/docs/how-to-guides/effective-gno.md

 For example, you might choose to use well-crafted `p/` packages that have been reviewed, audited, and have billions of transactions under their belt, boasting super high stability.
-This approach can make your code smaller and more reliable.
+This approach can make your code footprint smaller and more reliable.

 In other platforms, an audit usually involves auditing everything, including the